Regional policy: Balanced development in the early 30 years of New China (1949-1978)

 The balanced development policy implemented in the early 30 years of the founding of the People's Republic of China is a process of the top-down one-way directive plan.
 The central government uses the national financial resources to implement major projects (infrastructure, national defense), carry out investment and construction, and adjust and control the layout of productivity.
 From the spatial level, it carries out strategic planning, guidance and control characterized by the unity of regional development.
 It established a number of industrial bases with initial scale, and laid the foundation for China's industrialization construction.

-However, the industrial development at that time was mainly based on the needs of national security strategy.
-It was distributed in the scattered mountainous areas, with the priority given to heavy industry, especially military industry.
+During China's Third Front construction, concerns of invasion by the Soviet Union or the United States prompted the development of infrastructure, industry, and specialized talent remote regions, ultimately laying a foundation for continued economic development in China's western regions even after the end of the initiative.It was distributed in the scattered mountainous areas, with the priority given to heavy industry, especially military industry.
 The development of light industry was insufficient, and there was a shortage of materials.
 In addition, the tendency of "attaching importance to the mainland but less to the coast" in the application of the balanced development policy has restrained the economic development.

+After a Party Work Conference in May 1973 resolved to re-direct state investment efforts from the Third Front to the northeast and the coastal regions, the Third Front was no longer the country's most critical economic objective.